Jemurai/policy/policies/Physical_Security_Policy.md

 Jemurai will track visitors to Jemurai offices in a sheet or form.

+# Clean Desk
+Jemurai has a clean desk clear screen policy.
+This means that sensitive information including client documents, post its with passwords, etc. should never be left on desks.

 # Audience

 Jemurai engineers need to be aware of the policy.